Massimo Maffezzoli

-Massimo Maffezzoli (born 21 February 1976) is an Italian basketball head coach, currently managing Sidigas Avellino in the Lega Basket Serie A (LBA) and the Basketball Champions League.
-He is assistant coach of Romeo Sacchetti for the Italian national team.
+Massimo Maffezzoli (born 21 February 1976) is an Italian basketball coach, currently working as an assistant manager for SIG Strasbourg of the French LNB Pro A.

 Career

 Massimo Maffezzoli started his coach-career managing the youth sector of Scaligera Verona, SanZeno Verona, VL Pesaro, Aquila Trento and UC Casalpusterlengo from 1997 to 2008.

 He later started a long career as assistant-coach of many clubs like Pallacanestro Trapani, Rimini Crabs, Veroli Basket, and Virtus Roma (in Serie A).

 On 2 July 2013 Maffezzoli became assistant coach of Dinamo Sassari.

 From 2016 to 2018, he was assistant coach for New Basket Brindisi.

 In 2018 Maffezzoli became assistant coach for Scandone Avellino.
 On 10 April 2019 Maffezzoli became new head coach of Avellino.

+On June 11, 2025, he signed with SIG Strasbourg of the French LNB Pro A as an assistant coach.